okta/okta.github.io/_source/_docs/api/getting_started/enabling_cors.md

 });
 ~~~

-## Response Example
+## Response Example: Error
 {:.api .api-response .api-response-example}

-If you did not enable CORS and allow your website cross-origin access, then you will see an error in your browser's developer tool console:
+If you did not enable CORS, or your CORS configuration is incorrect, you
+will see an error in your browser's developer tool or JavaScript console:

 ### Chrome